Semaglutide Weight Loss Therapy

 - Gallbladder disease: Rapid weight loss of any kind can increase gallstone risk

-Who Is a Candidate for Semaglutide Therapy?
+Who Is a Candidate for Semaglutide?

-- BMI of 30 or greater (classified as obesity) — qualifies for semaglutide regardless of other conditions
+- BMI of 30 or greater (classified as obesity)

-Who Should Not Take Semaglutide
+Who Should NOT Take Semaglutide

-- Individuals with a personal or family history of medullary thyroid carcinoma (MTC)
+- Personal or family history of medullary thyroid carcinoma (MTC)

-- Patients with Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)
+- Multiple Endocrine Neoplasia syndrome type 2 (MEN 2)

 - Women who are pregnant, planning to become pregnant, or breastfeeding